nath-nael/predictsalary/README.md

 - Data preprocessing and feature engineering from a global salary survey dataset.
 - Developing a machine learning model to predict annual salary based on job title, experience, location, industry, and demographics.
 - Deploying the model through a user-friendly Streamlit application.
-- Creating a business dashboard in Looker Studio to visualize salary distributions and key influencing factors.

 ### Preparation